7804 Words | Reading Time: 20 Minutes

 A High Ticket Closer facilitates deals on a premium product or service over the phone.
 But closers don’t act, dress, or talk like traditional salespeople.
 They don’t fit the common perception of the aggressive, pushy salesperson who pretends to be interested in you just to make a sale.

 They don’t chase prospects or cold call leads to try to sell people what they don’t want to buy.
 Nor do they make door to door sales or travel from office to office, city to city in their car to make sales presentations.A High Ticket Closer™ is a sales professional who provides solutions to problems.
 Click To Tweet

 Similar to a how a doctor writes a prescription only if the patient needs it, a closer won’t sell a prospect an offer if they aren’t the right fit.

-High Ticket Closers™ close inbound calls for high ticket products or services in any industry.
+A High Ticket Closer takes inbound calls for high ticket products or services in any industry and seals the deal.
 A high ticket offer is priced from $3,000 up to $1,000,000 or more.
-High-ticket offers that require closers include coaching programs, courses, marketing campaigns, web design packages, or business partnership agreements.
+High-ticket offers that requires a high ticket closer include coaching programs, courses, marketing campaigns, web design packages, or business partnership agreements.

 This profession has attracted people who want more flexibility in their careers for where they work, how often, and who they work for.
 As the trend continues to swing away from working for a boss and toward a gig economy, professions like closing are gaining in popularity.